w3-software-intern-Riad/django-admin-pipeline/README.md

  - Log in with the superuser credentials you created to manage hotel information, locations, amenities, and images.
  ## Using the CLI Tool
 The CLI tool is implemented using Django's management commands.
 It allows importing data from another database.
 That database should have 8 property like propertyTitle , latitude , longitude , rating, price , location ,roomType, images
+### Important Note
+<span style="color:yellow">Open a new terminal window, navigate to the project directory, and activate the virtual environment if it is not already activated.</span>

 ### Command (make sure venv is activated and you are in project folder)
 ```bash